EltonWhybrow/vite-react-tailwind-scss-starter/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Also added was SCSS and tailwind start up config.

 Currently, two official plugins are available: